pffy/hanyupinyintools/README.md

 ### Method 1: Copy-paste `code.gs`

-The source files in the `src` folder of this repo are combined into a single Google Apps Script file.
-The outfile has been saved to the `dist` folder,
+The source files in the `src` folder of this repo are automatically combined into a single Google Apps Script file using a GitHub workflow.
+The outfile has been saved to the `dist` folder as `code.gs`.

-1. Open the [`dist` folder][dist].
+1. Open the `dist` folder.
 2. Copy and paste the contents of the `code.gs` file to your Google Apps Script project file.
 3. Save the project.
 4. Return to your spreadsheet and start typing HanyuPinyinTools custom functions.